close Business Finance Invest Bullets Most Viewed

 Now that we are onto revealing the tricks promoters employ to earn unhealthy profits, let’s uncurtain one more tactic of theirs. 😈

-Negative news like a bad earnings report, management uncertainty or corporate governance failure can create selling pressure and result in a fall in share prices, which is an excellent time to take a position in the company.
+Negative news like a bad earnings report, management uncertainty, or corporate governance failure can create selling pressure and result in a fall in share prices, which is an excellent time to take a position in the company.
 The next day, you just need to issue a clarification that so and so news was false, and has no bearing on the company's operations.

 The prices will be back on track, and you can cash out hefty profits by selling those shares.
 (Don’t let the bad thoughts win, reader!
 Talk to us.)

-Sometimes this fake news flow is so dramatic that it would give you the feeling of a Hindi daily soap- a gambit play which mostly works by spreading the false news of clashes amongst top management, CEO Vs CFO, Chairman vs Board or CEO vs Chairman.
+Sometimes this fake news flow is so dramatic that it would give you the feeling of a Hindi daily soap- a gambit play that mostly works by spreading the false news of clashes amongst top management, CEO Vs CFO, Chairman vs Board, or CEO vs Chairman.
 These controversies are then fueled by deliberate media avoidance by the people involved so that it gives the impression of legitimacy to the investors.

 They be like: